jennie6151/inwiththeold/README.md

 * Search for an antique by name or creator
 * Read information on the product
 * See an image of the product
-* Login or signup to access authorisation to purchase
+* Login or sign up to access authorisation to purchase
 * Purchase an antique

 ### How does it work?